-MU 102: Chorale II 1 unit, Lab Contact Hours: 30
+MU 102: Chorale II Contact Hours: 30

 This is an advanced, mixed choral ensemble that performs classical, semi-classical and religious music in concert.
 Chorale may be repeated for up to 4 credits and is open by audition to any student in the College.